clydedacruz/obc-docs/whitepaper.md

 <td valign="top">
 As defined in the previous sections, a chaincode is a decentralized transactional program, running on the validating nodes. <p><p>

 <b>Chaincode Services</b> uses <a href="https://github.com/docker/">Docker</a> to host the chaincode without relying on any particular virtual machine or computer language.
 Docker provides a secured, lightweight method to sandbox chaincode execution.
-The environment is a "locked down" and secured container, along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang.
+The environment is a "locked down" and secured container, along with a set of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang.
 Additional programming languages can be enabled, if required. <p><p>

 <b>Secure Registry Services</b> enables Secured Docker Registry of base Open Blockchain images and custom images containing chaincodes.<p><p>